oothomas/Explainable-Differential-Expression-Analysis/README.md

-# RNASeqVAE
+# Explainable Differential Expression Analysis

-Learning Compressed Comparable Representations of RNASeq Profile
+Using BERT-Style Transformer to Classify and Interpret RNASeq Differential Expression Profiles